Atlanta's Falcon Report News Update! September 26th, 2020

 Christopher Smitherman II

-How Does The Atlanta Falcons' Secondary Match Up Against The Chicago Bears Receivers?
+How Does The Atlanta Falcons’ Defensive Front Match Up With The Chicago Bears’ Offensive Line?

-Atlanta Falcons Injury Report, Week 3: Julio Jones Still Questionable, Kendall Sheffield, Ricardo Allen to Miss Sunday's Game vs. Bears

 Here are the other ways to follow the Falcon Report.
 Check them out!
 You can also sign up for our weekly Atlanta Falcons fan show which happens every Tuesday at 7 PM EST. Click here to sign up!